Sonali-at-work/Olist-Data-Modelling-And-Analytics-SQL/README.md

 data-warehouse-project/
 │
 ├── datasets/
-│   └── Raw datasets used for the project (ERP and CRM data) │
+│   └── Raw datasets used for the project.
+│
 ├── docs/
 │   ├── etl.drawio                  # Project documentation and architecture details